Getting started

 After navigating to the CHI@Edge dashboard, follow these instructions to create a reservation.

 Your reservation will show in the list of leases.
-Once the status changes from PENDING to ACTIVE, you will be able to launch a container.
+Once the status changes from PENDING to ACTIVE, you can launch a container.
 Before you can do this, you must get the reservation ID of a device.
 Click on your lease name from the Leases overview to see the Lease Detail page.
 Under the Reservations header, you will see an id field.
 Note this value.
 For example in the following figure, the value is 0e4a0c01-c597-4294-a926-6350af77c5d4.

 Create a Reservation Using the CLI